MAIN UNIVERSITY ACCOUNTS

 #FF: Follow Friday, tweet out @handles of other accounts you recommend following

 Depending on your area of expertise there may be other chats or weekly hashtag posts, do a little research and join in!

-Follow other UNL accounts.
+Follow other university accounts.
 Following other accounts on campus will allow you to cross-promote content, gather ideas and build community.

 Include hashtags (keywords) in your tweets.
 Using hashtags in your tweets helps users find you and increases your tweet reach.

 Use apps.
 Apps like tweetdeck and paid programs like Sprout Social allow you to set up streams of keywords, hashtags and lists so that you can easily manage your Twitter account(s).
 These programs also allow some analytics features and the ability to schedule posts.